awesome-selfhosted/awesome-selfhosted/non-free.md

   * [Bittorrent Sync](https://www.getsync.com/) `⊘ Proprietary` - BitTorrent Sync by BitTorrent, Inc is a proprietary peer-to-peer file synchronisation tool.
   * [Drive Virtual](http://www.drivevirtual.com/) `⊘ Proprietary` - With Drive Virtual you can sync, backup and share your files privately with your own FTP (SFTP) server or account.

+## Games

+  * [untrusted](https://github.com/AlexNisnevich/untrusted) - Untrusted is a unique puzzle game designed for geeks and developers, where you solve the puzzles in the game by reading and writing Javascript. ([Demo](http://alex.nisnevich.com/untrusted/)) `CCBYNCSAv3/Custom` `Nodejs`

 ## Media Streaming